 of the same case, need not be linked in any way on the Provider’s website.

+(g) Where the Complainant is an IGO Complainant, the Provider, when communicating the Determination, Default, Final, or Appeal to the Parties, shall provide both Parties with information regarding the Provider’s applicable appellate arbitral rules and options for binding appellate arbitration in accordance with these Rules.

 16. Settlement or Other Grounds for Termination